Economy of Egypt: Mineral and energy resources

-Egypt possesses substantial mineral wealth, spanning both petroleum and non-petroleum resources.
-The country has deposits of gold, copper, iron ore, phosphate, uranium, tantalum, manganese, chromium, coal, zinc, lead, tin, and black sand minerals such as ilmenite, zircon, rutile, and magnetite It also produces abundant industrial materials like granite, marble, limestone, white sand, kaolin, and feldspar.
+Egypt has substantial mineral wealth, both petroleum and non-petroleum.
+The country has deposits of gold, copper, iron ore, phosphate, uranium, tantalum, manganese, chromium, coal, zinc, lead, tin, and black sand minerals such as ilmenite, zircon, rutile, and magnetite It also produces industrial materials like granite, marble, limestone, white sand, kaolin, and feldspar.
 These resources are primarily located in the Eastern Desert, Western Desert, Sinai Peninsula, and Alaqa Valley.

-The Eastern Desert hosts over 1,000 ancient mining sites, including Egypt’s largest gold mine, Sukari, which began production in 2009 and has since produced over 5 million ounces of gold.
+The Eastern Desert hosts over 1,000 ancient mining sites, including Egypt's largest gold mine, Sukari, which began production in 2009 and has since produced over 5 million ounces of gold.
 Egypt's gold exports reached $1.63 billion in 2022.
-The country’s known reserves include 3.1 billion metric tons of iron ore near Aswan, 48 million tons of tantalite in South Sinai, and 16 million tons of coal in North Sinai.
+The country's known reserves include 3.1 billion metric tons of iron ore near Aswan, 48 million tons of tantalite in South Sinai, and 16 million tons of coal in North Sinai.
 Uranium is found in the Eastern Desert and Sinai, with estimated reserves of 1,900 metric tons.
 Manganese deposits at Um Bogma are estimated at 1.7 million tons, and copper reserves are about 1.6 million tons.
 The country also holds an estimated 700,000 tons of tin.

-Petroleum remains a cornerstone of Egypt's economy, accounting for approximately 25% of GDP.
+Petroleum remains central to Egypt's economy, at roughly 25% of GDP.
 As of late 2023, Egypt had proven oil reserves of 3.1 billion barrels, with production around 559,000 barrels per day, and natural gas reserves of 2.1 trillion cubic meters, producing 175 million cubic meters per day.

-Recent legislative reforms, such as the Mineral Resources Law No. 198 of 2014 and Executive Regulations No. 108 of 2020, have modernized the investment climate.
-These laws eliminated profit-sharing requirements, simplified licensing, and introduced tax incentives.
-Egypt aims to increase mining’s contribution to GDP from 0.5% in 2021 to 5% by 2040, raising annual sector exports from $1.6 billion in 2020 to $10 billion.
-The government has set a target of $1 billion in annual mining investments by 2030.